mak-skid/JARTIC-Scraper/README.md

 # JARTIC-Scraper
-An API which scrapes road traffic data of all Japan from JARTIC.
+An API that scrapes road traffic data of all of Japan from JARTIC.